-In combination with the L3Library that ships free with the L3Deformer, the Collision Deformer can output its geometry displacement as vertex colors.
-These data can either be used to drive additional effects in Maya or during rendering.
+The Collision Deformer can output its geometry displacement as vertex colors.
+These data can either be used to drive additional effects in Maya's node network or during rendering.
 Thus you can e.g. use the collision depth as a mask to add scratches or other shading effects to deformed regions.
 The Collision Deformer allows to disable component displacement and output vertex colors only.
 Using this method you can "paint" with colliding geometry without actually deforming the target surface.

 The Curve Deformer can be used to project geometry from a user defined axis (cylinder) onto a nurbs or bezier curve.
-Typical applications include character animation, path animation, particle flows, text and logo effects, geometry shaping, motion graphics effects, architectural design, visualization and many more.
+Typical applications include path animation, lightning effects, character animation, particle flows, text and logo effects, geometry shaping, motion graphics effects and many more.

 The deformer supports an optional alignment curve that is used to compute normal and binormal vectors and thus controls rotation of deformed components about the position curve's tangent vector.
 The alignment curve can also be used to scale geometry individually along normal and binormal using the distance between points on the position and alignment curve.

 The Curve Deformer supports a host of placement options.
-This includes wrapping across the ends of a curve, linear curve extension, rotating, twisting and twirling around the curve, curve length equalization, scaling in normal and binormal curve space and more.
+This includes rotating, twisting and twirling geometry around the curve.
+Objects can be scaled in normal and binormal curve space.

 You can apply 2D/3D textures and animation curves to control component placement along and around the curve.
 These options provide very precise methods for radial/normal/binormal scale/displacement and twist/twirl effects.
 Both textures and animation curves are excellent detailing tools, even if the underlying nurbs/bezier curve does not provide that amount of detail.